Solvosoft/django-gentelella-widgets/docs/source/notifications.rst

 .. image:: https://user-images.githubusercontent.com/20632410/84221770-3a1b3f00-aa93-11ea-9546-2c3e9d337d65.png

-Also create a widget in the top navbar right side corner in wich we can access a modal with notifications when we hit the email icon
+Also create a widget in the top navbar right side corner in wich we can access a modal with notifications when we hit the email icon.

 .. image:: https://user-images.githubusercontent.com/20632410/84221507-9f226500-aa92-11ea-977f-f762083d5d38.png